wildergd/mcpi-thesis/README.md

 # Detection of the Possible Occurrence of Depressive Episodes in Patients with Multiple Sclerosis from Motor Activity Data

-> Project to obtain Master Degree in Data Science
+> Project to obtain the Master's Degree in Data Science

 ## Data preparation